BroStas/ellie-databricks-generator-python-script/IMPROVEMENTS_SUMMARY.md

 - Special warning for kebab-case about Databricks compatibility

 **Comma Formatting Section:**
-- Radio button selection between trailing and leading commas
+- Dropdown selection between three comma formats (trailing, leading with space, leading without space)
 - Live preview showing how the DDL will be formatted
-- Expandable example showing the actual SQL output
+- Expandable comparison view showing all three formatting styles
+- Checkbox to show all comma format examples side by side

 ### 🚀 Technical Implementation